easytarget/serialOM/README.md

 ### Blocking:
 When being initialised, updated or making requests *serialOM* is blocking, it implements it's own request timeouts and will return if the connected device times out.
 This 'per request' timeout can be passed  at init().
 During update()s serialOM will make 2 requests minimum, plus one request per additional OM key.

-The `Serial()` device neeeds to have it's blocking timeouts set lower than the overall Request timeout.
-This is done during init by *serialOM* itself and does not need to be specified when creating PySerial ot UART objects.
+The `Serial()` device neeeds to have it's blocking timeouts set lower than the Request timeout.
+This is done during init by *serialOM* itself and does not need to be specified when creating PySerial or UART objects.
 * If adapting for other serial classes than PySerial/UART you need to set the blocking correctly at init.

 ### Exceptions: